Potokar1/k8s-research/docs/entry3.md

 Similar to the ephemeral nature of shops in the real world, coming and going based on demand, pods can be created and destroyed by altering the deployment.
 If a certain resource is in high demand, we can create another "clone" of that shop by increasing the replica count of the deployment.

-Having the container image as the "set of workers and tools" that the shop has also fits well with this analogy.
+I also prefer viewing a pod's container image as the "set of workers and tools" that the shop needs.

 ## Containers - Revisited